lmorchard/blog.lmorchard.com/content/posts/2024-05-10-topic-clustering-llamafile/index.md

 items = [x for x in items_text.split("\n") if x]
 ```

-Next, some code to install modules:
+Then, here a notebook command to install modules:

 ```python
 %pip install requests scikit-learn
 ```

-If you've read the previous two posts, you might notice that I'm barely installing any dependencies at all this time around.
+If you've read the previous two posts, you might notice that I'm barely installing any dependencies at all.
 Just `requests` to make HTTP requests and `scikit-learn` for k-means clustering.
 In exchange for very few dependencies in my notebook, I'm aiming to outsource nearly all the smarts to the Llamafile process

 ## Vector embeddings